Aiven-Open/klaw/coral/docs/directory-structure.md

 ### First level: `app` folder

 Contains everything related to the UI application. `app` consumes information from `domain` that we cater to the needs of the UI app.
-Nothing in `app` knows anything from the content of `domain` other than the exported modules / interfaces in the `api-client.ts` (public API).
+Nothing in `app` knows anything from the content of `domain` other than the exported modules / interfaces in the `index.ts` (public API).

 #### Second level: `app/assets`